Genetic and chromosomal disorders can have a variable and potentially far-reaching impact on a baby’s health.

 Mosaic triploidy has an improved prognosis, but affected people have moderate to severe cognitive disabilities.

 Researchers have not found any identifiable risk factors for having a pregnancy affected by triploidy.
 Even maternal age does not appear to be a risk factor.

 A small number of women can have recurrent miscarriages affected by triploidy.
 But in most cases, triploidy happens randomly and is a unique tragedy that does not recur in future pregnancies.

 If you’ve received a triploidy diagnosis after tissue testing for miscarriage or stillbirth, the chances of it happening again are slim.

 If your baby has triploidy

 The first thing you need to know is that you did nothing to make this happen, and there is nothing that could have prevented it from happening.
-It’s okay to cry (or feel whatever else you might feel).
+It’s okay to cry (or feel whatever else you might suppose).

-This is an individual choice and you have to do what works for you.
+This is an individual choice, and you have to do what works for you.
 Some women prefer to terminate pregnancies with fatal diagnoses, while others choose to continue pregnancies, despite knowing the expected outcome.

-If the diagnosis of triploidy occurs after your baby has already been born, it is a good idea to speak with a genetic counselor about what to expect, in terms of caring for your baby.
+If the diagnosis of triploidy occurs after your baby has already been born, it is a good idea to speak with a genetic counselor about what to expect in terms of caring for your baby.